top of page

 • Navigation

 On completion of the course a final skills test is required with a flight examiner.
-Also, a minimum of a LAPL medical or Part-MED Class Two medical certificate is needed (available from a CAA approved doctor).

 After some advanced handling and emergency training you will move onto navigation training and working towards your qualifying solo cross country flight.